tpavlek/laddertracker/README.md

 You'll need to copy `.env.example` to `.env` and edit the appropriate values.
 There are two environment files to do this in, in the project root and in the `web/` folder.

+In the `web/` folder run `php artisan migrate --seed` to migrate the initial database as well as seeding the admin user.

 Using The System
 -----------------